Turtle84375/turtle84375/README.md

 - Chat with me on [wasteof.money](https://wasteof.money/turtle84375) (account needed, general chat)
 - PM me on [Guilded](https://www.guilded.gg/turtle84375) (I check this frequently, best for quick response)
 - Email me at `turtle84375{at}programmer{dot}net` (security vulnerabilities and private discussions only, please)
-- ~~Hack my computer and code a popup alert to appear on my screen with your message~~ (actually, please don't do that)
+- ~~Hack my computer and send a popup to my screen with your message~~

-## Thanks for stopping by, see you out there in the world of coding!
+## Thanks for stopping by my profile!